 We have a robust Key Performance Indicators (KPI) focused performance management process with clear linkages to rewards and better accountability mechanisms.
 The introduction of fewer KPIs focused on core deliverables, performance dialogues and daily huddles keep staff focused on their performance at all times, ensure that they focus on core deliverables and provide better ways to measure and ultimately reward great performance.
-As a result Staff productivity in 2018, measured by staff costs to total operating income increased by 26.2% mainly due to transformative initiatives in Sales Force Effectiveness (SFE), operational efficiencies, proactive retention, reskilling, upskilling, coaching and clarity of performance expectations.
-This allows career progression, acceleration and growth opportunities for the young and energetic team with 90% being under 40years.
+As a result Staff productivity in 2019, measured by staff costs to total operating income was 25.5% mainly due to transformative initiatives in Sales Force Effectiveness (SFE), operational efficiencies, proactive retention, reskilling, upskilling, coaching and clarity of performance expectations.
+This allows career progression, acceleration and growth opportunities for the young and energetic team with 83% being under 40 years.
 This has further enhanced internal mobility of talent.